Populustremuloides/EPA_Synoptic_Water_Chemistry/README.md

 The code primarily runs 4 machine learning models on the data and compares feature importances and feature partial dependencies of those models.

-Special thanks to Rowan Cano for his help in staring the project.
+Special thanks to Gabriel Cano for his help in starting the project.